 Mortuary Needed in Kenilworth

 Dr. Asplen took the opportunity to call attention to the pressing need for a proper mortuary in Kenilworth.
 The coroner said that he had come across this subject many times before and agreed with him.
-The coroner asked why he should mention it regarding this case?, Dr Asplen explained that the lady was covered with blood and a considerable amount of washing was needed to remove this and there were no proper facilities to do this at the coach-house, to which the body was taken by Inspector Parkinson.
+The coroner asked why he should mention it regarding this case?
+Dr Asplen explained that the lady was covered with blood and a considerable amount of washing was needed to remove this, and there were no proper facilities to do this inside the coach-house at the Police Station, where the body was taken by Inspector Parkinson.
 The place was also overlooked by surrounding houses and therefore he thought the need for a mortuary was very pressing.

 The Verdict